By Paul Taylor

 as diffuse hair loss.
 But for most men, it eventually develops into

 the familiar "male pattern baldness" profile.

-Q: How can DHT cause both hair growth and hair loss?
+Q. How can DHT cause both hair loss and hair growth?

-(DHT produces body and facial hair growth from puberty onwards).
+(DHT produces body and facial hair growth from puberty onwards) (2).

 Only skull expansion can provide definitive answers to these questions.
-And in so doing, it can fully explain the hair loss process…
+And in so doing, fully explain the hair loss process.

-Skull expansion (skull bone growth) involves bone remodeling.
-This
+Skull expansion (skull bone growth) involves bone remodeling (3).

 essential biological process is responsible for the growth of your

 skeleton as you change from child to adult.
-This, of course, includes
+And this, of course, includes

 your skull, which not only grows in size, but also changes shape.